Let’s talk about rosemary water for hair growth- The new rice water.

 Here is a quick guide on making rosemary water at home for beginners.

-- Some fresh or dried rosemary leaves (2 tablespoons, one tablespoon if using dried).
+- Handful of fresh or dried rosemary leaves (1-2 tablespoon if dried and blended).

 - Two cups of clean water.